 Heavy rain clouds darken the sky above Lake Atitlan.
 (Photo copyright © by Kaj Halberg)

-Bull elephant’s head (Pedicularis groenlandica) is found in Arctic Canada and Greenland, and in high mountains of western North America.
+Bull elephant’s head (Pedicularis groenlandica) is a species of lousewort, distributed in Arctic Canada and Greenland, and in high mountains of western North America.
 It grows in wet areas, especially along riverbanks.
 The flower of this species has a long, pointed beak, which curves upward, resembling an elephant’s lifted trunk, while the lateral lobes resemble an elephant’s ears.

 The generic name Pedicularis is derived from the Latin pediculus (‘louse’).
 According to an old superstition, louseworts could transfer lice to people and cattle, or, according to another belief, the exact opposite was the case, namely that they were able to rid people and cattle of lice!